-You can use Office 365 ProPlus with supported versions of Exchange Server or SharePoint Server that are installed on-premises in your organization.
+You can use Office 365 ProPlus with supported versions of Exchange Server (Exchange Server 2013 or later) or SharePoint Server that are installed on-premises in your organization.
 Or, if they're part of your Office 365 plan, you can use Office 365 ProPlus with Exchange Online and SharePoint Online.

 Users can store the files they create with Office 365 ProPlus on their local computers or elsewhere on your network, such as a SharePoint site.
 Office 365 also provides cloud-based file storage options,

-Office 365 ProPlus isn't the same as Office Online.
-Office Online lets users open Word, Excel, PowerPoint, or OneNote documents in a web browser.
-Office Online is included with all Office 365 plans.
+Office 365 ProPlus isn't the same as the web versions of the Office applications.
+The web versions let users open and work with Word, Excel, PowerPoint, or OneNote documents in a web browser.
+The web versions of these Office application are included with all Office 365 and Microsoft 365 plans.